KIDS VOTING 2019 MAYOR & CITY COUNCIL ELECTIONS

 Each year, Kids Voting Durham allows K-12 students to vote on the same candidates and issues as adults.
-In fall of 2018, students will be voicing their vote for NC Legislators, District Court Judges, and other races that adults vote on.
+In 2019, students will be voicing their vote for Durham Mayor & City Council.
 Students prepare a Candidate Guide (coming end September) and hold their own Youth Candidate Forum so they cast an informed vote.
-To participate in the Candidate Guide and Forum, students can find more information in our Events sections.
+To participate in the Candidate Guide and Forum, students, parents, and educators can find more information in our Events sections.

 Students can vote in a number of ways:

-Kids Voting Durham 2018 Election results will be available on this site the morning of Wednesday, November 7.
-Or you can obtain them by calling 919-560-7321 or emailing firstname.lastname@example.org
+Kids Voting Durham 2018 Election results will be available on this site the morning after elections.
+Or you can obtain them by calling 919-560-7321 or emailing email@example.com

 No Event Found